avionero/donation-analytics/README.md

 This allow improve the quality of services and facilitateded the mainteinability.
 We have create two main file the main.py and the util.py in which we separate the overall processing from the reusable functions.

-The main aspect that we look to address with the sepration of concers approch are:
+The main aspect that we look to address with the sepration of concers approach are:

 	## Load Configuration
 	## Load Data